GodEye00/QA-Systems/README.md

 ### Indexing Documents

-1. Add your documents to the `qa_system` directory.
+1. Add your documents to the `QA-Systems` directory.

 2. Run the indexing script: